The event HQ will be at Buxton RFC, 5 Sunnyfields, Harpur Hill, Buxton SK17 9PX .

 - You should ensure that both yourself and your bike are in a serviceable state to complete a 100 km mixed road ride.
 A standard road bike is NOT suitable for this event.

-- Each participant, upon signing the registration form, agrees that they are physically and mentally capable of riding at least 100km in 9 hours.
-They also agree that they are able to navigate the route marked upon the maps given (with aid of a GPS device if necessary).
-If, during the event, they decide to navigate away from the marked route, then all consequences of this action are theirs.
+- Each participant, upon signing the registration form, agrees that they are physically and mentally capable of riding at least 100km in 8 hours.
+They also agree that they are able to navigate the route with aid of a GPS device and/or OS mapping.
+If, during the event, they decide to navigate away from the marked route, then all consequences of this action are their own.

 - If the situation arises that you are in an accident and are not capable of making the decision to call the emergency services, the rider agrees that a member of the organisation or a member of the public/other rider may call for them.